IntelPython/dpctl/README.md

 Build and Install with setuptools
 =================================
-dpCtl relies on DPC++ runtime.
+`dpctl` relies on DPC++ runtime.
 With Intel oneAPI installed you should activate it.
 `setup.py` requires environment variable `ONEAPI_ROOT` and following packages
 installed:
 - `cython`